1 Spadina Crescent

-1 Spadina Crescent, also known as the Daniels Building, is an academic building home to the John H. Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto (U of T) in Toronto, Ontario, Canada.
+1 Spadina Crescent, also known as the Daniels Building, is an academic building that houses the John H. Daniels Faculty of Architecture, Landscape, and Design of the University of Toronto on its St. George campus in downtown Toronto, Ontario, Canada.
 The building is situated in the centre of a roundabout of Spadina Avenue, north of College Street.
 Its location provides a picturesque vista looking north up Spadina Avenue; it is an axial view terminus for Spadina Avenue.

 History

-The parcel of land now known as Spadina Crescent first appeared on maps of Toronto as early as 1835, originally named "Mansfield's Old Gardens" and then Crescent Garden.
-The land was originally laid out by Dr. William Baldwin to cut through his family's land holdings.
-There was the intention for the city to turn it into a park after Dr. Baldwin's death; however, the conditions for this were never met and his grandchildren sold the land in 1873 to the Hon.
+The parcel of land now known as Spadina Crescent first appeared on maps of Toronto as early as 1835, originally named Mansfield's Old Gardens and then Crescent Garden.
+The property was originally laid out by Dr. William Baldwin to cut through his family's land holdings.
+There was an intention for the city to turn this property into a park after Dr. Baldwin's death, but the conditions for this were never met, and his grandchildren sold the land in 1873 to the Hon.
 J. McMurrich of the Presbyterian Church for $10,000.